 Cenotes are surface connections to subterranean water bodies.
 Most of them are open-water pools measuring tens of meters in diameter, such as The Sacred Cenote at Chichen Itza.
 There are also differences in the openings, as some are fully open and look like small lagoons, others are fully closed and can only be entered through tunnels in a cave, and some are semi-open, this is a favorite of many tourists.
 Semi-open cenotes have small or big openings on the ceiling of the cave, creating a magical atmosphere since a beam of light comes into the dark cave.

 Some cenotes are only found through small 1 m diameter holes created by tree roots, with human access through enlarged holes, such as the cenotes Cenote Choo-Ha, Tamcach-Ha, and Multum-Ha near Tulum.
 Imagine that, there are at least 6,000 cenotes in the Yucatán Peninsula.
 Cenote water comes from rain and gets filtered slowly through the ground and stones, and therefore contains very little suspended particulate matter.
 The groundwater flow rate within a cenote may be very slow.
-In many cases, cenotes are areas where sections of cave roof have collapsed revealing an underlying cave system, and the water flow rates may be much faster.
+In many cases, cenotes are areas where sections of the cave roof have collapsed revealing an underlying cave system, and the water flow rates may be much faster.

 The Peninsula holds thousand of undiscovered cenotes.
 As they are being discovered, you can visit cenotes very close to the main cities like Cancun, Tulum, Valladolid, Merida, Puerto Morelos, and others in the middle of the jungle.

 Cenote Suytun has become known as the Instagrammable cenote in recent years.
 It is famously known for its circular platform, the perfect stage to snap a great picture.
 The single beam of light that shines down for a scenic look is the most iconic thing of this cenote.